patrickperrone/Sitecore.Ship-PowerShell-Functions/README.md

 Install-Module SitecoreShipFunctions
 ```

-*Note:* I'm actively working on getting SitecoreShipFunctions added to PsGet's directory.
-As a fallback, you can download and install the module manually.
+Alternatively, you can download and install the module manually.

 1. Download the latest release.
 2. Open properties for zip file and click "Unblock" button if you have one.